Why bees are important

 It is not an exaggeration to say that the extinction of the bee is a real possibility in some places, with disastrous consequences.
 Action of different kinds is urgently needed.
 We believe that forms of action designed to reverse the decline in bee populations is a high priority where we work.

 Why honey bees?

-Arguably, bees are the most important insect assets on earth.
-Of large number of sub-species, honey bees ….. and the only species managed by man.
+Arguably, bees are the most important insect assets on earth and the only species managed by man.
 Beekeeping is a low tech, relatively low-cost activity which is possible in most rural areas and offers the opportunity of additional income, especially to people engaged in small scale agriculture.
 Bee products (honey, beeswax, propolis, royal jelly) are valuable and easily marketable.
 Honey has medicinal qualities which are more highly valued in parts of Africa than its nutritional or sugar substitute properties.
 Locally-made products, using honey and wax as ingredients, such as confectionery, wax based soaps and creams, offer possibilities of employment, particularly for women.
 That said, honey remains a luxury product beyond the every-day budgets of most Gambians.
 As at now, propolis is not harvested in The Gambia (as far as we know).
 Neither are honey bees (queens or micro colonies) yet traded.
-(BEECause is not in favour of international bee trading because of the risks, but ….)
+(BEECause is not in favour of international bee trading because of the risk of importing disease).

-In The Gambia, beekeeping is traditionally a male activity, although there is increasing interest from women.
+In The Gambia, beekeeping is traditionally a male activity, although there is increasing interest from women, which we are encouraging.

-Of course, bees share habitats with other providers of pollinator services, insects, birds and animals, which another powerful argument for habitat restoration and conservation.
+Of course, bees share habitats with other providers of pollinator services: insects, birds and animals, which offers another powerful argument for habitat restoration and conservation.